jeswin/snipget/README.md

 # xnippet

-Snippets Manager.
+Platform-agnostic Snippets Manager.
 Pronounced shni-pet.

-Add a file snippet from the user 'jeswin' to the current project.
-This also creates an xnippet.json file to track the snippet versions.
+The snippets are expected to be checked into the current codebase.

 ## Downloading snippets